Creating and Maintaining a Mapping Table

 Example End-to-End Flow

-- A new ContactHistory record is created
+- A ContactHistory record is created, updated, or deleted

-- The automation job runs
+- The synchronization job runs

-- The mapping table is synchronized
+- The mapping table is rebuilt and synchronized

 - Queries join through

-ContactId_Map - CRM data is retrieved efficiently
+ContactId_Map - External data is retrieved efficiently and consistently

 Summary